 - If so, DSP sends a signal for participation in the real-time auction along with other advertisers that are competing for the designated slot;

 - The auction winner gets the opportunity to show their commercials to the website visitor.

 What is an SSP?

 This is a platform for the developers or owners of websites and mobile applications that sell their resources as advertising placement sites (native ads, interactive inserts, banners, etc.).

 Earlier, it used to be done manually, and each publisher had to employ marketers and managers responsible for the interaction with the advertisers and the sales of their ad space.

 Nowadays, the process is fully automated.
 SSP connects to the ad exchange, where it forwards the information on the available advertising inventory (ad space).
 Via real-time bidding, the inventory is automatically sold at an auction to the advertiser offering the highest price.
 Publishers are free to set their rates based on the cost-per-mile (CPM) rates at similar services, websites, or applications.
 This information is generally available and regularly published in open sources.

 What is a DMP?

 This platform is used to collect, store, and sort information along with the segmentation of the incoming cookie data.
 These processes are essential for the correct advertising targeting of specific groups of users.
 This platform is connected to the DSP for the purpose we explain further.

-DMP is a type of database with user information but without a connection to a DSP, it is not very helpful.
-DSP, in turn, cannot make well-informed decisions on where to purchase necessary ad slots.
-The integration of the two provides the main advantage which is access to the programmatic targeting parameters.
+DMP is a type of database with user information, but without a connection to a DSP, it is not very helpful.
+DSP alone, in turn, cannot make well-informed decisions on where to purchase necessary ad slots.
+The integration of the two provides the main advantage, which is access to the programmatic targeting parameters.